eshc/eshc-intranet/README.md

 * Browse bylaws - subset of wiki
 * £££ Overview
 * Option to change password

+## Implementation Questions
 * mySQL?
-Deploy and see
+Heroku uses PostgreSQL, so maybe stick with that?
 * Deploy to web?
+Heroku dynos?
+How many would we need?
+It'd be nice if they don't sleep
+* Static files for wiki etc. S3 AWS recommended, requires credit card.
+Should cost micropennies

 ## Notes
 * Uses the [waliki](https://github.com/mgaitan/waliki) app for wiki functionality.